sarah-j-smith/QuestGameEvents/README.md

 Here's a library with tabs to support that.

-To use it
+## To Use It

+Check the section under [using libraries](http://docs.textadventures.co.uk/quest/tutorial/using_libraries.html) in the Quest documentation to add the library to your Quest game.
+Basically just choose _Add_ > _Library_ from the menu, then click the _Browse_ button to navigate to the `GameEvents.aslx` file.
+Once loaded you still need to do some setup in your game:

 1. Create two rooms "dead_events" and "active_events" with no exits into or out of them
 2. Add an integer attribute called "turn" to your main game object, set it to 0

+## To Create events

-3. Create events that you want to happen without special prompting in "active_events" by
+Create events that you want to happen without special prompting in "active_events" by
 * right-click, new object > change drop-down under "Type" from "None" to "Game Event"
 * set the number of turns after the game starts that you want the event to occur
 * add a script to implement the behaviour of the event
 * check "auto destroy" if you only want the event script to run once

+As soon as the game reaches the `turn` value, the event will run.

+## Have Events Run After a Previous Event

-4. Create events that you want to happen contingent on previous events under "dead_events"
+Create events that you want to happen contingent on previous events under "dead_events"
     * right-click, new object > change drop-down under "Type" from "None" to "Game Event"
     * set the number of turns after being triggered that it should start
     * add a script
     * check "auto destroy" if needed
     * trigger it by:
-         * find an event in 2) above and set the "Next event:" drop-down to point to this one OR
+         * find an event in 2) above and the name of this event to its _Next event:_ list OR
          * write a script that uses one of the functions below

 When your event is scheduled as a "next event", the "turns" setting is the number of turns after being scheduled that it runs.
 Of course if you want it to run immediately after its pre-cursor event triggers it you can just make its "turns" equal to 1 or 0.

+## Run Events Only When Player is in a Room

+Often you want an event to behave differently depending on what room the player is in.
+Events are effectively global, but you may want to print different messages if the player is in different places.

+* To do this create an event and place it in the given room.
+* Name your event with the same name as the parent event but with a distinguishing suffix, eg the room name.
+* Otherwise configure it as for normal events

+When the events run, first your main event will run, and then any room events.
+So for example if you have an event `balloon_rises`, you could have a `balloon_rises_garden` in the room called `garden`.
+First `balloon_rises` would be run, then `balloon_rises_garden` if the player is in the garden.

+## Use Events from Scripts

 There are 3 functions you can use: